transdigiware/blockchain/reference/hsm-gemalto.md

 It is possible that you have the requirement for different nodes to use different HSM partitions.
 In that case you would need to repeat all of the steps in this topic for each additional partition.
 Likewise, you would need to configure a unique PCKS #11 proxy for each partition.
 The following illustration shows how the PCKS #11 proxy and the HSM client communicate with different HSM partitions.

 ![HSM with multiple partitions](../images/hsm_3proxy.svg "HSM with multiple partitions"){: caption="Figure 2.
 An example configuration with one HSM and three partitions. " caption-side="bottom"}

+This figure shows how different nodes can be configured to use different HSM partitions by creating separate PKCS #11 proxies for each partition.
+Similar to Figure 1, when each node is deployed, the HSM configuration specifies the endpoint URL of the PKCS #11 proxy that it will use to connect to the partition that was associated with the HSM client.